haka-security/haka/doc/ref/vbuffer.rst

         :return num: Computed value.
         :rtype num: number

-        Read the sub buffer and convert it to a number.
+        Read the sub-buffer and convert it to a number.

     .. haka:method:: vbuffer_sub:setnumber(value, endian = 'big')